SU-SWS/decanter-web/content/_pages/supported-versions-eol.md

 ## Upcoming Version 7

 The upcoming version 7 will have a major overhaul to the very core of Decanter.
-We will be switching to use a new tool and methadology called [TailwindCSS](https://tailwindcss.com/).
-We will strive to deprecate and create backwards compatibility where we can but with major versions and major change some things may break.
+We will be switching to use a new tool and methodology called [TailwindCSS](https://tailwindcss.com/).
+We will strive to deprecate and create backwards compatibility where we can, but with major versions and major change some things may break.

-The good news is that with the plans for the new Version 7 release, we should be able to be much more compatible with javascript based apps like those built on React, Vue, or Angular for example.
+The good news is that with the plans for the new Version 7 release, we should be much more compatible with javascript-based apps like those built on React, Vue, or Angular, for example.